WebAssembly/spec/document/core/valid/instructions.rst

       \UNREACHABLE~~(\I64.\CONST~0)~~\I32.\ADD

    is invalid, because there is no possible type to pick for the |UNREACHABLE| instruction that would make the sequence well-typed.

+The :ref:`Appendix <algo-valid>` describes a type checking :ref:`algorithm <algo-valid>` that efficiently implements validation of instruction sequences as prescribed by the rules given here.

 .. index:: numeric instruction